 Once again, assuming your website is built on WordPress, there’s a host of online tools, plugins and various themes you can use to help you make a custom homepage in WordPress.

-The one particular tool I love to use and recommend for creating content-rich pages in WordPress is the Thrive Content Builder plugin.
+The one tool I love to use and recommend for creating content-rich pages in WordPress, including a custom homepage, is the Thrive Architect plugin.
 Have you heard of it?

 If you haven’t, you can read my full review of this plugin here.

-Thrive Content Builder is a powerful, simple-to-use click, drag and drop front-page visual editor plugin for WordPress.
+Thrive Architect is a powerful, simple-to-use, click, drag and drop front-page visual editor plugin for WordPress.

-There’s no coding involved when using this plugin, though, it does conveniently come with HTML and Custom CSS boxes should you want to add your own custom code to personalize your homepage even further.
+There’s no, or very little, coding involved when using this plugin, though, it does conveniently come with HTML and Custom CSS boxes should you want to add your own custom code to personalize your homepage even further.

 Other tools you can use include Dynamik Website Builder or Genesis Extender plugin.
 You can find both of these plugins here by the way.

-Ok, if you are ready to begin building the most epic, conversion focused homepage for your WordPress blog or small business website, then the video below will guide you through the process.
+Ok, if you are ready to begin building the most epic, conversion-focused home landing page for your WordPress blog or small business website, then the video below will guide you through the process, step-by-step.

 Here’s a screenshot of the homepage template I teach you how to build.